 - Many people using this medication do not have serious side effects.

-- Itraconazole can usually cause a mild rash that is usually not serious.
+- Itraconazole can usually cause a mild rash that is generally not serious.
 However, you may not be able to distinguish it.

-- A very serious allergic reaction to this medication is rare.
-However, seek medical attention immediately if you develop: Rash, itching.
-Swelling (especially on the face, tongue, throat) Severe dizziness or difficulty breathing
+- A severe allergic reaction to this medication is rare.
+However, seek medical attention immediately if you develop: Rash or itching.
+Swelling (especially on the face, tongue, and throat) Severe dizziness or difficulty breathing

-If you experience abnormal sensations in your feet and hands, for example: numbness, tingling, or the sensation of burning or pain, it could be indicative of a nerve problem called peripheral neuropathy.
+Experience abnormal sensations in your feet and hands, for example, numbness, tingling, or the feeling of burning or pain.
+It could be indicative of a nerve problem called peripheral neuropathy.
 Your doctor may want you to stop taking this medication.

 Precautions and Warnings about Itraconazole

-Before taking Itraconazole, tell your doctor or pharmacist if you are allergic to it; or to other azole antifungals (such as Ketoconazole); or if you have any other allergies.
+Before taking Itraconazole, tell your doctor or pharmacist if you are allergic to it or other azole antifungals (such as Ketoconazole); or if you have any other allergies.

-Also inform your doctor about your medical history, especially if they record: liver diseases, kidney diseases, heart disease, lung diseases, the decrease or absence of stomach acid.
+Also, inform your doctor about your medical history, especially if they record: liver diseases, kidney diseases, heart diseases, lung diseases, and the decrease or absence of stomach acid.

 This medicine may cause dizziness.
-Alcohol or marijuana can make you more dizzy.
+Alcohol or marijuana can make you dizzier.

 Do not drive or do anything that requires alertness until you can do it safely.

 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana.
-Alcohol can also increase the risk of serious liver problems.
+Alcohol can also increase the risk of severe liver problems.